Hobgood Facial Plastic Surgery: Todd Hobgood, MD

 Monday–Friday: 8 a.m.–4 p.m.

-When facial features are out of balance, facial plastic surgeon Dr. Todd Hobgood can improve that balance with chin augmentation surgery in Scottsdale.
+When facial features are out of balance, facial plastic surgeon Dr. Todd Hobgood can improve that balance with chin augmentation surgery serving Scottsdale and Phoenix, AZ, and surrounding areas.
 The shape of the chin can be improved using soft chin implants or soft tissue fillers.
 Candidates for chin augmentation are usually those with microgenia or insufficient chin bone structure.

 The Chin Augmentation Procedure